Beto O’Rourke launches bid for Texas governor - NewsBreak

 O’Rourke’s entry into the race marks a win for Texas Democrats, who had privately fretted that they’d be without a top-tier challenger to Abbott if O’Rourke didn’t throw his hat into the ring.

 O’Rourke, a former three-term congressman, first saw his star rise in 2018, when he launched a challenge to Sen. Ted Cruz (R-Texas) that ignited the grassroots in Texas and across the country.
-He fell short by under 3 points, a margin that suggested Texas could be within reach for Democrats.
+He fell short by under 3 points, a margin that suggested Texas could be within reach for Democrats.‘Sesame Street’ debuts Asian American muppet

 However, he saw far less success in his 2020 presidential bid, dropping out in November of 2019 before any primaries were held.
 During that campaign, he adopted a slew of progressive policies, including on mandatory gun buybacks, saying at a debate that “Hell yes, we’re going to take your AR-15, your AK-47,” a quote that will surely haunt him in a state with a prominent gun culture like Texas.